Florence Price: Early life and education

 Florence Beatrice Smith was born to Florence (Gulliver) and James H. Smith on April 9, 1887, in Little Rock, Arkansas, one of three children in a mixed-race family.
 Her father was the only African-American dentist in the city, and her mother was a music teacher who guided Florence's early musical training.
 Despite racial issues of the era, her family was well respected and did well within their community.
 She gave her first piano performance at the age of four and had her first composition published at the age of 11.

-She attended school at a Catholic convent, and in 1901 by the time she was 14, she graduated as valedictorian (scholar) of her class.
-In 1902, after high school, she enrolled in the New England Conservatory of Music in Boston, Massachusetts with a double major in organ and piano teaching.
+She attended school at a Catholic convent, and in 1901, at age 14, she graduated as valedictorian of her class.
+In 1902, after high school, she enrolled in the New England Conservatory of Music in Boston, Massachusetts, with a double major in organ and piano teaching.
 Initially, she passed as Mexican to avoid racial discrimination against African Americans, listing her hometown as "Pueblo, Mexico".
 At the Conservatory, she studied composition and counterpoint with composers George Chadwick and Frederick Converse.
 Also while there, Smith wrote her first string trio and symphony.
 She graduated in 1906 with honors, and with both an artist diploma in organ and a teaching certificate.